 planning of all teeth were performed.
-Dental plaque was disclosed, and the patient was taught how to improve her oral hygiene through better brushing techniques
+Dental plaque was disclosed, and the patient was taught how to improve her oral hygiene through better brushing techniques and the additional use of a

 Figures 2A and 2B.
 Maxillary (2A) and mandibular (2B) teeth affected by amelogenesis imperfecta.
 Preoperative view in a 7-year-old girl.